-See the list below for more information about the organizational departments delegated to accomplish certain function or duties necessary to operating the Department.
+See the list below for more information about the organization delegated to accomplish certain function or duties necessary to operating the department.

 Office of the Secretary